There are 3 Chiron archetypes: the Wounded Healer, the Shaman, and the Alchemist.

 Angie had her first Chiron square at the age of 14.
 Like many other adolescents, she started developing acne.

 The first Chiron square usually brings changes to the physical body.
 Girls have their first period, boys’ voices change.

-I tried everything to heal it – medication, healthy diets, sports, yoga, spiritual healing, homeopathy.
-But no matter what I did, the pimples didn’t go away.
-I am still grateful for my first attempts to heal the wound because in the process of healing I developed several healthy habits that still make my life so much better now.
+She tried everything to heal it – medication, healthy diets, sports, yoga, spiritual healing, homeopathy.
+But no matter what she did, the pimples didn’t go away.

-Finally, one day I decided to stop wearing foundation.
-In the beginning, I was horrified.
-I still remember when I first left the house, without any makeup.
-I felt so vulnerable!
-Only a few weeks later, my face cleared up.
+Finally, one day she decided to stop wearing foundation.
+In the beginning, she was horrified.
+She felt so vulnerable!
+However, only a few weeks later, her face cleared up.

 The Shaman describes our attempts to heal the wound.
 Ultimately, we heal the wound when we accept it and integrate it within us.